hackoregon/disaster-resilience-backend/README.md

 ## Quickstart for your own API - Development

 Once you understand the sample you can create your own api.
 Once you do this it will delete the sample, replacing the files with your own.
+At this point you should no longer commit changes to the original repo.

 1. `cp env.sample .env` in the root of the repo (this file is already in the .gitignore, so you should not have to worry about it being checked into github)